Alexander J. Kravtsov: Background and early life

 Alexander Kravtsov was born in a settlement Vozdvízhenskaya, in a noble family of Kravtsov on October 11, 1893, son of cavalry officer Jacob S. Kravtsov and his wife Marie.
 In 1914, Kravtsov graduated from Orenburg Military School for the 1st Class and later served in the 14th Orenburg Cossacks Regiment.

 Military career

-Yesaul Kravtsov received the Gold Sword for Bravery during World War I on the Eastern Front for his personal bravery on the battle field in 1915.
-After the revolution and the collapse of the front Alexander Kravtsov returned home.
-Like most of the Cossacks he was an outspoken opponent of the Bolsheviks and joined at the first opportunity to form a partisan detachment.
-Get under command North Groupe of Orenburg Army during the Ataman Alexander Dutovs revolt against the Soviet authorities in Orenburg in 1918.
-Assistant Commandant of Orenburg Army HQ (November 1918).
+Yesaul Kravtsov received the Gold Sword for Bravery during World War I on the Eastern Front for personal bravery on the battlefield in 1915.
+After the revolution and the collapse of the front, Alexander Kravtsov returned home.
+Like most of the Cossacks, he was an outspoken opponent of the Bolsheviks and took the first opportunity to form and join a partisan band.
+This group was under the command of the North Army Group of the Orenburg Army during the Ataman Alexander Dutovs revolt against the Soviet authorities in Orenburg in 1918.
+Kravtsov was appointed Assistant Commandant of Orenburg Army HQ (November 1918).
 He was seriously wounded during the Battle for Orsk on July 29, 1918.